datalad/datalad-metalad/tools/archive_metadata_validator/docs/archived-study-metadata-handbook.md

 soft-wrap on your editor.
 -->

-#Metadata for Archived Studies
+#Metadata for Archived Studies Handbook

-This directory tree contains code and data related to metadata for archived studies.
-The schema is deliberately kept simple in order to facilitate at least some metadata gathering, even from older studies.
+This document describes the metadata for archived studies.
+More precisely, it describes the metadata elements that can be used, and the machine-readable format in which they are specified.
+The schema is deliberately kept simple in order to facilitate quick metadata capturing, even from older studies.
 At the same time, it allows for more detailed information, if available.

 ## Metadata Elements